SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 [Vagrant](https://www.vagrantup.com/) is a Virtual Machine management software that allows creating reproducible virtual machines.
-In order to make it easier to compile and test the plugin, a pre-configured Vagrantfile is provided for using it with Vagrant.
+In order to make it easier to compile and test the plugin, a pre-configured Vagrantfile is provided for using it with Vagrant 1.8.
 The Vagrantfile provided with the plugin is configured to use [VirtualBox](https://www.virtualbox.org/) and perform a build of the plugin inside a Ubuntu 16.04 distribution.